States confront practical dilemmas on reopening economies

 "We have to have something in place that is efficient and that we can rely on, and we're not there yet," Fauci said.

-Any easing off the social-distancing rules would have to occur on a "rolling" basis, not all at once, he said, reflecting the ways COVID-19 struck different parts of the country at different times.
+Any relaxation of social-distancing would have to occur on a "rolling" basis, not all at once, he said, reflecting the ways COVID-19 struck different areas at different times.

-Contact-tracing smartphone apps are also under consideration in some places in the U.S. and Europe — technology that has been used in other parts of the world but has raised privacy concerns in the West.
+Fauci also said a vaccine might be possible by mid- to late winter, a slightly more optimistic outlook than his previous estimate of 12 to 18 months.
+"Please, let me say this caveat: That is assuming that it's effective.
+See, that's the big 'if,'" he said.
+"It's got to be effective and it's got to be safe."

-Apple and Google, for example, are working together to develop smartphone technology that alerts people if they crossed paths with someone later found to be infected.
+Dr. Anne Schuchat who oversees coronoavirus response at the U.S. Centers for Disease Control and Prevention, said it has been working with federal officials to develop a detailed reopening plan, including determining what measures will need to be tracked and what conditions must be met.
+The plans, which remain under review, include separate steps for schools, businesses and other entities, Schuchat said.

-In other developments around the world, India extended the world's largest lockdown on its 1.3 billion people until May 3, and police with batons charged hundreds of jobless migrant workers who crowded a Mumbai railroad station to demand that special trains be run to take them to their home villages.
+In other developments, India extended the world's largest lockdown on its 1.3 billion people until May 3, and police with batons charged hundreds of jobless migrant workers who crowded a Mumbai railroad station to demand special trains to take them to their home villages.

-In parts of Italy, which has seen more than 21,000 deaths but on Tuesday reported the smallest number of new infections in a month, bookstores, stationery stores and shops selling baby supplies were allowed to open.
-Forestry workers, needed to clear dead trees ahead of the summer fire season, also went back to work.
+In Italy, which has seen more than 21,000 deaths but on Tuesday reported the smallest number of new infections in a month, bookstores, stationery stores and shops selling baby supplies were allowed to open in many places.
+Forestry workers, needed to clear dead trees ahead of the summer fire season, also went back.

-In Spain, with a death toll of more than 18,000, workers returned to some factory and construction jobs this week, while stores and offices remained closed.
-Hardware and gardening stores reopened in Austria, but Chancellor Sebastian Kurz said he stands ready to "pull the emergency brake" if infections make a resurgence.
+In Spain, with more than 18,000 dead, workers returned to some factory and construction jobs this week, while stores and offices remained closed.
+Hardware and gardening stores reopened in Austria, but Chancellor Sebastian Kurz said he stands ready to "pull the emergency brake" if there's a resurgence.

 Worldwide, about 2 million confirmed infections have been reported and over 120,000 people have died, according to Johns Hopkins.
 The figures understate the true size of the pandemic, because of limited testing, uneven counting of the dead and concealment by some governments.